chkt/lola/readme.md

 	}
 ```

 Define your dependencies inside ::getDependencyConfig().
-All defined dependencies will be available in ->__construct()
+All defined dependencies will be available inside ->__construct()

 ```php
 	public function __construct(MyService& $mySerivce) {